open-atmos/PyMPDATA/README.md

 #### Solver

-Instances of the ``Solver`` class are used to control the integration and store solution data.
+Instances of the ``Solver`` class are used to control the integration and access solution data.
 During instantiation, additional memory required by the solver is allocated according to the options provided.